4maself/Somfy-Situo-IO-ESP32/README.md

 Journal of hacking a Wemos S2 mini onto a Somfy Situo IO 1 Pure II for use with HomeAssistant.
 I just want to control the 3 (or maybe all 4) buttons from Home Assistant to automate my screens.

+Credits to https://github.com/agvdberg/SomfyIO_ESPHome_HomeAssistant for their work on the previous gen remote.

 ## Button layout
 - pin 1: up
 - pin 2: my/stop